ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step2.md

 1. Open your terminal.
 2. `cd /home/skytap/PurpleCompute/wlp/bin`
 3. Before starting the server, to make sure all the utilities are installed, run `./installUtility install defaultServer`.
-It prompts you to accept the license by pressing 1.
-Please accept it.
+If it prompts you to accept the license by pressing 1, please accept it.
 3. Start the server - Run `./server start defaultServer`
 4. Open your browser.
 5. Access http://localhost:9080/CustomerOrderServicesWeb/#shopPage, it prompts you for username and password.